jwMaxwell/Really-Quick-Primes/README.md

 ### Array definition
 Originally, I had a for loop that would populate the initial values for the array.
 While this is a common practice, it isn't very speedy.
 Instead, for small arrays, it is often better to initialize them by hand (when you can).
 For larger arrays, I would recommend using `memset()`.
 This trick had little effect and made my code an eyesore.

+### Prefix increment
+While the savings are small, it is slightly faster to use prefix incrementing rather than postfix.
+There was no noticable difference in speed.

 ### Register variables
 In my code, you will notice that I defined a variable `i`, which uses the `register` keyword:
 ```c